with diabetes can seem like a full-time job -- trying to keep up with

-The insulin pump is designed to deliver a continuous amount of insulin, 24 hours a day according to a programmed plan unique to each pump wearer.
-The amount of insulin delivered can be changed by the user.
+The insulin pump works nonstop, according to a programmed plan unique to each pump wearer.
+You can change the amount of insulin delivered.

-Between meals and overnights, a small amount of insulin is constantly delivered to keep the blood sugar in the target range.
-This is called the basal rate.
-When food is eaten, a bolus dose of insulin can be programmed into the pump.
-You can measure how much of a bolus you need using calculations based on the grams of carbohydrates consumed.
+Between meals and overnights, the pump constantly delivers a small amount of insulin to keep your blood sugar in the target range.
+This is called the "basal rate."
+When you eat food, you can program extra insulin -- a "bolus dose" -- into the pump.
+You can calculate how much of a bolus you need based on the grams of carbohydrates you eat or drink.

-When using an insulin pump, you must monitor your blood sugar level at least four times a day.
-You set the doses of your insulin and make adjustments to the dose depending on your food intake and exercise program.
+When you use an insulin pump, you must check your blood sugar level at least four times a day.
+You set the doses of your insulin and make adjustments to the dose depending on your food and exercise.

 Why Use an Insulin Pump for Diabetes?

-Another advantage of the insulin pump is that it frees you from having to measure insulin into a syringe.
+Some doctors prefer the insulin pump because it releases insulin slowly, like how a normal pancreas works.
+Another advantage of the insulin pump is that you don't have to measure insulin into a syringe.

 Get the latest Diabetes newsletter delivered to your inbox!